Sentry Page Protection

 - Henry's best friend who pays him a visit after his wedding.

-- He appreciates Henry's new life and the changes that his wife have made, both physically (to the room) and intellectually (to his friend).
+- He appreciates Henry's new life and the changes that his wife has made, both physically (to the room) and intellectually (to his friend).

 - He is a good listener who gives his friend time to talk.